Updated · Jul 01, 2022

 Here's why:

-During WWII there was a shortage of male engineers.
+During WWII, there was a shortage of male engineers.
 No wonder there.
-That led to hiring a group of female programmers.
+That led to the hiring of a group of female programmers.
 Their initial responsibility was to solve complicated equations needed for aiming and targeting ballistic weapons.

-After a while, the six ladies started operating the ENIAC by themselves.
-They were addressing all the bugs and were the only ones in charge of its diagnostics.
+After a while, the six ladies started operating the ENIAC entirely by themselves.
+They addressed all the bugs and were the only ones in charge of diagnostics.

 Several pictures were made of them operating the computer...

-The fun thing is there were people who thought the women in the pictures were models - who were posing to make the machine look more attractive.
+The fun thing is that some people thought the women in the pictures were models—posing to make the machine look more attractive.

 When mathematicians get mistaken for models… oh well.